LogtalkDotOrg/logtalk.org/_pages/download.md

 and can be installed or updated using the `choco install logtalk` and `choco upgrade logtalk` commands.
-Alternatively, on Windows 10 or Windows Server 2019, you can use the Windows Subsystem for Linux (WSL) and install Logtalk using one of the Linux installers listed in this page.
+Alternatively, on Windows 10 or Windows Server 2019, you can use the Windows Subsystem for Linux (WSL) and install Logtalk using one of the Linux installers listed on this page.

 Logtalk is also available as a [winget package](https://github.com/microsoft/winget-pkgs/tree/master/manifests/l/Logtalk/Logtalk), thanks to the GitHub user [SpecterShell](https://github.com/SpecterShell),